SPRAINS & STRAINS TREATMENT

-A sprain is the tearing or stretching of ligaments, short bands of flexible, fibrous connective tissue that connects bone to bone, bone to cartilage or holds a joint together.
-A strain is also a tear or stretch, but in a muscle or a tendon, the flexible cord of fibrous connective tissue that connects a muscle to a bone.
+A sprain is the tearing or stretching of ligaments, which are the short bands of flexible, fibrous connective tissue that connects bone to bone, bone to cartilage or holds a joint together.
+A strain is also a tear or stretch, but in a muscle or a tendon, which is the flexible cord of fibrous connective tissue that connects a muscle to a bone.

 What Causes Sprains?

 A sprain can be caused by anything that forces a joint out of its normal position.
 This includes getting hit by force, falling or twisting.
 Ankle sprains are the most common type of sprain, with more than 3 million cases per year.
 Characterizations of a sprain may include: pain, swelling, bruising, instability, and loss of mobility.

 Strains are caused by the twisting or pulling of a tendon or muscle.
 Strains can be sudden, or develop gradually over time.
 The most common sites for strains are the hamstring and the back.
 Characterizations of a strain may include: pain, muscle spasms, weakness when using affected muscle, cramps, swelling, bruising, instability, and loss of mobility.

 Who Is Most Susceptible To Sprains & Strains?

 Athletes participating in both contact and non-contact sports are likely to suffer from strains and/or sprains.
 Those who are in contact sports are most likely to suffer from sudden strains, but repetitive motions in non-contact sports such as tennis, golf, and swimming have been known to cause gradual strains.

 Most sprains and strains can be treated at home using “RICE” therapy which stands for:

 - Rest – Rest and do not put weight on the injured area for at least 24-48 hours.